IBM/cpdctl/README_command_reference.md

 `--model-id` (string)
 :    The model ID.

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
 :    The ID of the project to use.
+This option is mutually exclusive with '--project'.

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
 :    The ID of the space to use.
+This option is mutually exclusive with '--space'.

 <a id='ml_model-definition_create'></a>
 ## &#8226; ml model-definition create